Taylor Harwood-Bellis

-Taylor Jay Harwood-Bellis (born 30 January 2002) is an English professional footballer who plays as a centre-back for club Southampton and the England national team.
+Taylor Jay Harwood-Bellis (born 30 January 2002) is an English professional footballer who plays as a centre-back for club Aston Villa and has made one appearance for the England national team.

 Coming through the youth academy at Manchester City, he made his first team debut in 2019, scoring his first goal the following year.
 He has since spent time on loan with Blackburn Rovers, Anderlecht, Stoke City, Burnley and Southampton, before joining the latter club at the end of the 2023–24 season.

 Harwood-Bellis has represented his country at U16, U17, U19, U20, U21 and full international level.
 In November 2024, he received his first call-up for the England senior team and scored on his debut against the Republic of Ireland.